 DLP slows down PCs to a fucking crawl.
 I've had mobile apps that take upward of 40 minutes to do a clean build

-i love this reply so much, He is so mad. this is the exaclt thing im searching for when i visit Jow Forums
+this is the exaclt thing im searching for when i visit Jow Forums

->The over-reliance on JS and external libraries is crazy, never mind annoying as shit if you use anything like uMatrix to browse the web. a lot of things on the web look ugly but still let you read the content with JS disabled.
+a lot of things on the web look ugly but still let you read the content with JS disabled.
 Firefox's "reader mode" thing has proven surprisingly helpful with this.

 Most of the shit that's implemented with JS on the web these days is shit that not only shouldn't have been done with JS, it's shit that shouldn't have been implemented at all, period.